StrangeGirlMurph/obsidian-wikipedia-search/README.md

 # Obsidian Wikipedia Search Plugin

-An [Obsidian.md](https://obsidian.md/) plugin to quickly search for Wikipedia articles and link them in your notes.
+An [Obsidian.md](https://obsidian.md/) plugin to quickly search, link and open Wikipedia articles directly in Obsidian and in your notes.

 *Don't worry about this project being "inactive".
 It's not inactive.
 It's done :)
 (at least until there aren't any new feature requests)*